tomdw/java-modules-context-boot/README.md

 ## Requirements

-- uses Spring as automatic modules
+- uses Spring as automatic modules or spring boot with the starter
 - build and run using jdk11 on the modulepath

 ## Maven Dependency